MichelAng3lo/BouncingBalls/README.md

 # BouncingBalls
-A simple implementation of simulation of elastic collision in Python.
+An visualization of elastic collision simulation in Python.